If you carefully study this booklet about Peter’s epistles, you will see that God is giving us a more comprehensive overview than ever before.

 Human beings have “desperately wicked” human nature (Jeremiah 17:9).
 The whole world worships the devil—has his nature (2 Corinthians 4:4).
 However, mankind was created with the potential to receive God’s nature—have the very nature of our Creator!

-One definition of the word nature in that verse is “constitution.”
+One definition of the word nature in 2 Peter 1:4 is “constitution.”
 You were created to have the divine constitution.
 That is another way of saying you will be God—members of God’s own Family—if you obey Him.

 God is building His own nature only in the very elect today.
 They are preparing to be born into God’s own Family with divine nature!